framesurge/perseus/docs/0.3.x/en-US/strategies/request-state.md

 <details>
 <summary>How do you get the user's request information?</summary>

-[Actix Web](https://actix.rs) (and any other framework worth its salt) automatically passes this information to handlers like Perseus.
-The slightly difficult thing is then converting this from Actix's custom format to Perseus' (which is just an alias for the [`http`](https://docs.rs/http) module's).
-This is done in the [`perseus-actix-web`](https://docs.rs/perseus-actix-web) crate.
+The web frameworks Perseus supports automatically pass this information to handlers like Perseus.
+The slightly difficult thing is then converting this from their custom format to Perseus' (which is just an alias for the [`http`](https://docs.rs/http) module's).
+This is done in the appropriate integration crate.

 </details>